alan24902/esp32-tank-monitor/README.md

 ### ESP32 Sender Node
 * **1.** The ESP32 Sender node connects to the Wi-Fi network and syncs the time with the NTP server.
 * **2.** The ESP32 sender node powers(5V DC) the pressure sensor.
-* **3.** The QDY30A hydrostatic sensor takes the readings, and sends back the data to the ESP32 sensor node.
+* **3.** The QDY30A hydrostatic sensor takes the readings and sends back the data to the ESP32 sensor node.
 * **4.** The ESP32 sender node converts the analog input that comes from the hydrostatic sensor to digital data and makes all calculations(percentage, liters, voltage).
 * **5.** The ESP32 sender node sends the data through ESP-NOW communication protocol to the ESP32 receiver node which is waiting.